 No matter what your reasons are, living abroad can be challenging.

 Homesickness, isolation and loneliness, feelings of guilt and resentment, difficulties in adapting to changes are some of the difficult feelings that can interfere with your daily life.

 Whether you have just arrived or you have been living in your adoptive country for a number of years, there are times when you can experience discomfort and uneasiness.

-Telling your story and feeling heard and understood sometimes is the first step to help you to move forward.
+Being able to tell your story and feeling heard and understood can be the first step to help you to move forward.